Uvira Territory: Barundi and Banyarwanda immigration

-In the second half of the 19th century, Banyarwanda and Barundi pastoralists from the mountainous regions of Rwanda and Burundi settled in the area.
-They were accommodated by Fuliiru chiefs and established themselves in Vira and the Fuliiru territories of Mulenge and Upper Sange.

-Mining by the Union Minière du Haut Katanga, 1922.
-Many Banyarwanda were recruited for labor.

-During the colonial era (1908–1960), the region hosted a second wave of immigrants who arrived as part of the Mission d'immigration des Banyarwanda (MIB), a movement to transplant Banyarwanda to the Belgian Congo driven by the Belgian colonial authorities who needed a workforce in European plantations and the mines of Union Minière du Haut Katanga.
-In 1928, the Belgian colonial power created new chiefdoms for Barundi, Banyarwanda, and the Arabized populace in the territory of Bafuliiru.
-The creation of these chiefdoms was met with fierce resistance by Mwami Mahima Mukogabwe, a Fuliiru chieftain of Bafuliiru Chiefdom (Chefferie de Bafuliiru), who considered it an encroachment on the authority of his chiefdom.
+The Hutu Barundi are believed to have arrived in the region around 1800 under the leadership of Chief Ngabwe of the Bazige clan, a group that was eventually absorbed by the Fuliru.
+According to Biebuyck, they migrated from Burundi and reached an agreement with the Bavira that allowed them to settle in exchange for ivory, after which they acquired land between the Kiliba and Kawezi rivers.
+The Banyarwanda also established themselves in the region before the advent of European, having fled the Kingdom of Rwanda with their Chief Bugumba to avoid the excesses of King Yuhi IV Gahindiro.
+They were initially settled in Mulenge by the Fuliiru, but after the death of their second chief, Kaila, they spread out across the region, often choosing isolated and hard-to-reach locations.

 In the 1950s and 1960s, the region hosted a third wave of immigrants during the Rwandan Revolution, a period which experienced the abolition of the Rwandan monarchy and the establishment of a Hutu-dominated government.
-Consequently, numerous Tutsis who were affiliated with the oppressive monarchy, including their Umwami (King), sought refuge in neighboring countries such as Uganda, Congo-Léopoldville, and Tanzania, resulting in their mass exodus.
-The United Nations High Commissioner for Refugees (UNHCR) facilitated the settlement of refugees in historically significant sites such as Lemera, Mulenge, and Katobo, mirroring the locations where their predecessors sought refuge in the 19th century.
-Many of these refugees ended up dispersing throughout various parts of the Kivu Region and settling in some of its most remote and inaccessible areas.
+Consequently, numerous Tutsis who were affiliated with the oppressive monarchy, including their Umwami, sought refuge in neighboring countries such as Uganda, Congo-Léopoldville, and Tanzania.
+The United Nations High Commissioner for Refugees (UNHCR) facilitated the settlement of refugees in historically significant sites such as Lemera, Mulenge, and Katobo, who ended up dispersing throughout various parts of the Kivu region.